Dylan-SC/Chatmeter-Interview/README.md

 - [x] Dockerize the application
 - [x] Persitent storage, either client or server side
 - [ ] basic unit testing

+## Initial Functionality Requirements
+- [x] Submit URL for processing
+- [ ] display Favicon and Title for correct URLs on Frontend
+- [x] Store search history into database
+- [ ] Ability to fetch persisted storage
+- [ ] Display previous search history from storage

 ## How to Setup and Run the Project
 - download the repository